Government of Kerala: Elections

-Elections to the state assembly are held every five years.
-Elections are generally held for Parliament, State assembly and regional municipalities and panchayats.
+Elections to the state assembly and local bodies are held every five years.
+Elections are generally held for Parliament, State assembly and regional municipalities and rural panchayats.
 Due to the large numbers of eligible voters, over 21 million, elections are usually held on several dates.
 Like all other Indian states, the minimum age of registration of a voter is 18 years.